This is a case study of our Bitrix24 implementation project for an enterprise.

 We have described the Bitrix24 implementation procedure several times.
 Here are some that may interest you:

-Now, let’s tell you how we implemented Bitrix24 for this exemplary enterprise.
+Now, we'll tell you how we implemented Bitrix24 for this enterprise.

-By the way, we are geographically remote from the Customer and have never met with his employees, although after several months of work we began to recognize everyone by their voices :)
+By the way, we are geographically remote from the Customer and have never met with their employees, although after several months of work we began to recognize everyone by their voices :)

 How to implement Bitrix24 in a factory